XAI-Demonstrator/xai-demonstrator/docs/user-guide/getting-started.md

 # Getting started

-This guide describes how to download the source code, launch your very own _XAI Demonstrator_ instance and make a first change.
+This guide describes how to download the source code, launch your very own _XAI Demonstrator_ instance, and make a first change.

 ## Get the source code